elisaca/LakeCREST/README.md

 `pip install netCDF4 numpy pandas`

 ### Setup local dataset
 To use the script efficiently it is necessary to move a local copy of the CCI Lakes dataset into the `data/raw/` folder.
-For example if using the CCI Lakes v2.0.2 dataset create a copy of the dataset with the yearly folders located within `data/raw/v2.0.2/`.
+For example, if using the CCI Lakes v2.0.2 dataset create a copy of the dataset with the yearly folders located within `data/raw/v2.0.2/`.

 ### Configure the extraction settings
 Before running the extraction from `main.py` the user can set the desired extraction parameters in the file.
 By changing the variable `VERSION` in `scripts/constants.py` it is possible to run the extraction for older CCI Lakes versions.
+Currently the lakemask and data_availability tables are only provided for v2.0.2 and v2.0.1.
+If older versions are needed the necessary files have to be put in `data/auxiliary/`.